ooici/ioncore-python/README.txt

 ==================================================
-LCAarch - OOI Release 1 LCA architecture prototype
+Ocean Observatories Initiative Cyberinfrastructure LCAarch - OOI Release 1 LCA architecture prototype
 ==================================================

-April 2010 - August 2010
+April 2010 - August 2010 (C) UCSD Regents

-This project provides a service framwork with auxilliary functions for running architecturally complete versions of all the services of the OOI release 1 system with their full architectural dependencies.
+This project provides a service framework with auxilliary functions for running architecturally complete versions of all the services of the OOI release 1 system with their full architectural dependencies in Python.
-In "short" a data distribution network based on pub-sub messaging with underlying infrastructure services (security, persistence) and provisioning.
+Functionally it provides a data distribution network based on pub-sub messaging as well as instrument integration, with underlying infrastructure services (security, persistence) and provisioning.

 The "core" part of LCAarch provides base classes and a framework for spawnable, message communicating processes, for services with defined names, for